nickmaccarthy/python-datemath/README.md

 Working with date objects in python has always been interesting.
 Having a background in php, I have been looking for quite some time ( no pun intended ) for a way to do date time interpolation similar to php's ```strtotime()``` function.
 While the arrow module comes close, I needed something that could turn math type strings into datetime objects for use in tattle.io and other projects I use in elasticsearch.
 I have found even more uses for it, and hopefully you will to.

 # What is date math ?
 Similar to the SOLR date math format, elasticsearch has its own built in format for short hand date math.
-This module aim to provide that coverage in python.
+This module aims to support that same coverage in python.

 Documentation from elasticsearch:
 http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-date-format.html#date-math